elisehuard/elisehuard.github.io/_posts/2019-02-01-better-living-through-chemistry.markdown

 The next thing on the menu was a clear bag of liquid (5 fluorouracil), hung up to drip into the perfusion for a bit, while the cooling cap machine continued to buzz next to me.
 And that was it!
 A mere three hours later, feeling much the same, I walked out into the world.

-As for the aftermath: reading the side effect suggested to me the image of a Chernobyl victim.
-Bleeding gums, hairloss, loss of appetite, fatigue, nausea ... the reality was much less dramatic.
+As for the aftermath: putting it bluntly, reading the side effects brought to mind the image of a Chernobyl victim.
+Bleeding gums, hairloss, loss of appetite, fatigue, nausea ... the reality was much less dramatic for me.
 The same evening I felt a bit nauseous, and that queasiness continued, low-level, for the next couple of days.
 It didn't take me that long to decode the feeling as 'hungry' or 'take it easy'.
-Between that and the steroids keeping me from having proper night's sleep, I was tired, wired and queasy for a few days, but once I could sleep well again, I felt better pretty quickly.
+Between that and the steroids startling me awake at odd hours of the night, I was tired, wired and queasy for a few days, but once I could sleep well again, I felt better pretty quickly.

 And today, I finally realized that the only abnormal thing left, a tension in my chest, was actually a low-level feeling of dread I'd been carrying since the injections.
 I was able to breathe more freely, and to laugh at myself a little bit.